vegaprotocol/documentation/versioned_docs/version-v0.71/releases/overview.md

 ### Version 0.71.5 | 2023-05-26

-Version 0.71.5 was released to the Vega mainnet on 26 May 2023.
+Version 0.71.5 was released, by the validators, to mainnet on 26 May 2023.

 Whilst investigating a failed withdrawal, a bug was identified in the Vega asset pool smart contract.
 This bug could cause assets to become stuck in the bridge and therefore required a rapid patch release.
 New versions of the bridge and asset pool contracts were deployed on the Ethereum mainnet and are in the control of the Vega network.